mgorav/Chakravyuh/README.md

 # Chakravyuh
-Graph based ML engineering collaboration platform.
+Graph based ML engineering collaboration platform not opinionated about target platform on which ML engineering runs.
 Following are its key features:
 * Features management
 * Feature tracking & versioning
 * Feature composing using group/set